 It was essentially a stroke of luck that ended what could have been a much more prolonged and possibly ultimately fatal ordeal, and the man has now been charged with multiple accounts of deprivation of liberty, actual bodily harm, rape and numerous other offences.

-This has of course raised an uproar in the media, with other high profile cases of backpackers being raped or sexually assaulted being brought back up and cited in these reports, some of them from many years ago.
+This incident has of course raised an uproar in the media, with other high profile cases of backpackers being raped or sexually assaulted being brought back up and cited in these reports, some of them from many years ago.
 The result of which is that many potential backpackers now even more afraid of travelling to Australia than they would have been before, and that is a huge problem, because a lot of that fear is unjustified.

 Saying that in no way lessens the horrific nature or the seriousness of sexual assault or rape when it happens.
 It is truly one of the most horrendous crimes that anyone can become a victim of.
 Neither does it lessen the personal impact it has on each and every victim.

 Neither does it lessen the genuine concern women in general have over becoming a victim of this crime.
 It is a genuine concern and one that is to an extent understandable.
+But only up to an extent.

 Yes these terrible crimes do happen.
 They happen in Australia just like they do in every other country around the world.
 The levels of rape and sexual assault in Australia for example are relatively comparable to the UK.